theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

 Data Protection helps you to implement appropriate safeguards that protect data in transit and at rest.

-Incident Response helps you define and execute a response to security incidents.
+Incident Response helps you define and execute a response to security incidents." - AWS

 ### Operations Perspective

-The Operations Perspective helps you to run, use, operate, and recover IT workloads to levels that meet the requirements of your business stakeholders.
+"The Operations Perspective helps you to run, use, operate, and recover IT workloads to levels that meet the requirements of your business stakeholders.
 Insights gained through the Operations Perspective define your current operating procedures as well as process changes and training needed for successful cloud adoption.
 Well-managed IT operations support the operations of the business from planning and sustaining, through change and incident management.
 Common Roles: IT Operations Managers; IT Support Managers.

 Capabilities: